mpetrovich/stylemark/README.md

 In both cases, the output will be the same.

-For more details and examples, see the full [StyleGuideDoc spec](doc/spec.md).
+For more details and examples, see the full [Stylemark spec](doc/spec.md).